-2021 Lucan 2021 Brooksdale 7.5" 5.8 6.3 5.3
+2021 Lucan 7.5" 5.8 6.3 5.3

-7.5" 23.6 24.0 19.5
+2021 Brooksdale 7.5" 23.6 24.0 19.5

-Average - 18.1 18.2 16.9
+A verage - 18.1 18.2 16.9

 Soil samples have been collected from each treatment every 3 years.
-Samples have been sent to Cornell University to be tested for several potential soil health indicators.
+Thirty soil cores were taken at a 6 inch depth from each 1 acre plot.
+The soil samples were then air dried before being sent to Cornell University to be tested for several potential soil health indicators.
 The soil health results are shown in tables 9 through 16.
 There is still a lot of debate about what constitutes a healthy soil and what tests are the best indicators of a healthy soil.
 Organic matter has always been the gold standard for indicating how healthy a soil is but the current thinking is that active carbon and potentially mineralizable nitrogen are two other tests that may be a good indicator of if a soil is healthy or not.
 A brief explanation of each soil health indicator tested in this study is listed below